 (9) Called Jakarta 1 week later (021-522.46.58 , extensions 2519 and 2521 , after many tries , succeeded at 4PM , ext.
 2519) .
 One officer said the process was already approved and waiting for me 2 weeks ago .
 I asked the officer to send it to my city's immigration , by mail .

-(10) Sent another letter to Jakarta's Direktur Izin Tinggal dan Status Keimigrasian , repeating the request for them to send the approved process to me or to Kantor Imigrasi .
+(10) Sent another letter to Jakarta's Direktur Izin Tinggal dan Status Keimigrasian , repeating the request (for them to send the approved process to me or to my Kantor Imigrasi) .

-(11) Kantor Imigrasi called me to say that the approved process has arrived , 11 days after I called Jakarta and asked them to send it by mail .
+(11) Kantor Imigrasi called me to say that the Jakarta's approval letter has arrived , 11 days after I called Jakarta and asked them to send it by mail .

 (12) Went to Kantor Imigrasi , paid Rp3'055'000 , had the photo/fingerprints taken .
 The officer asked me to bring a 2x2 photo as soon as possible and gave me an envelope to deliver to Kantor Wilayah and another one addressed to me .